shaunmcn2001/MappingKML/README.md

-# MappingKML — Streamlit + Kepler.gl layout with Query bar
+# MappingKML — Streamlit Mapbox Viewer

-This app keeps Streamlit and embeds **Kepler.gl** (`streamlit-keplergl`) to replicate the classic Kepler left panel (Layers/Filters/Interactions) and adds a **separate Query bar** (Streamlit sidebar) that drives the datasets shown on the map.
+This version uses **Mapbox** via `pydeck` to display query results on an interactive map.
+The sidebar provides a Lot/Plan search bar and simple export options.

 ## Install & Run
 ```bash